webplatform/docs-wpd/Manual_Of_Style/Code_sample_best_practices/index.md

 *Keep it easy to scan the code.
 **Use consistent indenting and other formatting.
 WPD uses two spaces for each indentation.
 **Ensure the sample flows logically from start to finish.
 *Keep the sample focused.
-If you find yourself using a lot of code branching, you’re probably trying to tackle too much.
+If you find yourself using a lot of code branching, you are probably trying to tackle too much.
 *Use common patterns from the computer science lexicon.
 For example, use the MVC pattern rather than mingling the modules.
 WPD uses some specific guidelines for HTML:
-*Use lowercase letters for element names
+*Use lowercase letters for element names.
-*Place all attribute values in quotation marks *Replace empty attributes with values, such as <code>defer="defer"</code>
+*Place all attribute values in quotation marks.
+*Replace empty attributes with values, such as <code>defer="defer"</code>
 *Use a valid DOCTYPE, preferably <code><!DOCTYPE html></code>
 *Avoid browser-sniffing.
 Test for feature presence instead.
 *Avoid inline styles.
 They make the code harder to read.
-WPD uses some specific guidelines for JavaScript *Check for errors via exceptions.
+WPD uses some specific guidelines for JavaScript:
+*Check for errors via exceptions.
 *Remember your semi-colons.
 *Use the following pattern to create Singleton objects: